1981 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 | S Type 2 DCAM | 4,063,083 | unknown | unknown |

-Beyond physical condition, mintage numbers and survival rates form the second pillar of coin valuation.
+Understanding mintage and survival figures is the second pillar of coin valuation, right after physical condition.

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money (1932 – 1998)